chef-boneyard/windows_firewall/README.md

 - `profile` Can be public, private, domain, or any
 - `program` The path to the program.
 - `service` The short name of the service, or 'any'
-- `interface_type` Can be any, wireless, lan, or ras
+- `interfacetype` Can be any, wireless, lan, or ras

 #### Examples